susanBuck/dwa15-spring2019/laravel/composer-windows.md

 ## PHP from command line check
 In addition to running PHP on a server, you can also run PHP from command line.
-Composer uses PHP from command line, so we want to first get on the same page with *which* installation of PHP command line is using in order to understand what version of PHP we're using, what modules we have available, etc.
+Composer uses PHP via the command line, so we want to first get on the same page with *which* installation of PHP our command line is using.
+Doing this will ensure we understand what version of PHP is being used and what modules we have available.

 For __Windows__, we want PHP from command line to use XAMPP's installation of PHP, located at `c:\xampp\php\`

-This is accomplished by adding the above paths to your PATH variable. __For complete instructions on what the PATH variable is and how to edit it, read: [PATH Variables](/command-line/path.md).__
+This is accomplished by adding the `c:\xampp\php\` path to your computer’s *PATH variable*.

+__For complete instructions on what the PATH variable is and how to edit it, read: [PATH Variables](/command-line/path.md).__

 Once you've completed the above linked instructions, you should confirm that...